root-foundation/root/README.md

 This means our tokenized economic instrument alone won’t prevent catastrophe because advancement in a single feature alone will accomplish almost _nothing_.

-Thus we must advance all features of change in order to achieve our mission: unite humanity and unlock its potential.
+Thus we must advance all features of change in order to achieve our mission: unite humanity and unlock our collective potential.
 In addition to the instrument of tokens, we will also need to create all other instruments (governance, legal, social, etc.), _and_ advance our stories (towards unity), _and_ build technology (superintelligence).
 And importantly, they must be advanced _together_ to eliminate imbalance.

 We believe this can _only_ be realized through a _single_ system that advances everything together — as _one_.
 Such an opportunity exists due to a phenomenon called _convergence_.